SakthivelKrishnamurthi/Parkinson-Disease-Detector/README.md

 # Parkinson-Disease-Detector
-A simple web application that process the  spiral image and produces the result.
+This Project allows user to login, upload details and spiral image after which using the ML model result is generated.